 Background: Coronary vasomotor dysfunction can be diagnosed in a large proportion of patients with angina in the presence of non-obstructive coronary artery disease (ANOCA) using comprehensive protocols for coronary vasomotor function testing (CFT).
 Although consensus on diagnostic criteria for endotypes of coronary vasomotor dysfunction has been published, consensus on a standardised study testing protocol is lacking.

-Aims: In this review we provide an overview of the variations in coronary vasomotor function testing used and discuss the practical principles and pitfalls of coronary vasomotor function testing
+Aims: In this review we provide an overview of the variations in CFT used and discuss the practical principles and pitfalls of CFT.

-Conclusion: This lack of consensus on a uniform functional testing protocol hampers both a broader clinical acceptance of the concepts of coronary vasomotor dysfunction, and the widespread adoption of such testing protocols in current clinical practice.
-Furthermore, the endotype of coronary vasomotor dysfunction might differ between the few specialised centres that perform coronary vasomotor function testing as a result of the use of different protocols.
+Conclusions: This lack of consensus on a uniform functional testing protocol hampers both a broader clinical acceptance of the concepts of coronary vasomotor dysfunction, and the widespread adoption of such testing protocols in current clinical practice.
+Furthermore, the endotype of coronary vasomotor dysfunction might differ among the few specialised centres that perform CFT as a result of the use of different protocols.

 Join us for free and access thousands of articles from EuroIntervention, as well as presentations, videos, cases from PCRonline.com